grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 }
 ```

-we can call it like this:
+we can call it with the names of its arguments stated explicitly, like this:

 ```csharp
 DoSomething(first: 12, second: 33);